Full-length, total RNA, single-cell transcriptomics

 What you can do with VASA-seq

-VASA-seq is highly suitable for single nucleus sequencing, since it does not depend on polyadenylation and can capture the immature RNA molecules present in the nucleus that do not have a poly-A tail yet.
+VASA-seq is highly suited to single nucleus sequencing, since it does not depend on polyadenylation and can capture the immature RNA molecules in the nuclei that have not yet developed a poly-A tail.

 Key benefits of VASA-seq